w561523/osd-github-101/OSD-Smart/career.md

 1. Have conversations with your mentor
 1. Combat your impostor syndrome

-## Add your own tip to the list or constribute a visual change
+## Add your own tips to the list or constribute a visual change

 - Add here tips and best practices about career
 - Create new .md file for a new subject you would like to contribute